playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 }
 ```

+> It's worth mentioning that [the reducer pattern is not unique to React](https://dev.to/reedbarger/what-is-a-reducer-in-javascript-a-complete-introduction-with-examples-ip1).
+That said, React is unique in that it has a built-in method to build reducers, unlike many other frameworks.

 #### Reducer patterns within Contexts

 Just like we were able to pass the `setValue` function from `useState`, we can pass both `state` and `dispatch` using our `context`'s `Provide` and utilize `useContext` to inject those values into our child components.